harryxu/dserver/data/puppet/modules/apache/README.md

 Sets the limit of the number of requests allowed per connection when KeepAlive is on.
 Defaults to '100'.

+#####`lib_path`

+Specifies the location where apache module files are stored.
+It should not be configured manually without special reason.

 #####`loadfile_name`

 Sets the file name for the module loadfile.
-Should be in the format *.load.
+Should be in the format \*.load.
 This can be used to set the module load order.

 #####`log_level`